 #7.
 The doggie smile: open mouth, tongue out and relaxed ears

-Dogs have an expression that we dog-people call the ‘smile’, and that is a good indication that the dog is happy and relaxed.
+Dogs have an expression that dog-people call the ‘smile’.
+That’s a good indication that the dog is happy and relaxed.
 The doggie smile involves an open mouth with the tongue slightly out and the ears relaxed.
 Combine those with half-closed eyes, and you can be pretty sure that this dog’s happy to just hang out with you.